 Personal income tax and corporate excise tax are the most significant components of the state General Fund, and property tax is the most significant local tax in Oregon.
-These three taxes represent 80 percent of all state and local taxes.
 Oregon does not have a state sales tax.

 Personal Income Tax

 Property tax rates differ across Oregon.
-The rate depends on that approved by local voters and the limits established by the Oregon Constitution.
-Most properties are taxed by a number of districts such as a city, county, school district, community college, fire district or port.
+The rate depends on the tax rate approved by local voters and the limits established by the Oregon Constitution.
+Most properties are taxed by a number of districts, such as a city, county, school district, community college, fire district, or port.
 The total tax rate on any particular property is calculated by adding all the local taxing district rates in the area.
 The total tax rate is then multiplied by the assessed value of the property.
 The county assessor verifies the tax rates and levies submitted by each local taxing district on an annual basis.
 The county tax collector collects the taxes and distributes the funds to the local districts.

-Measure 50 established the 1997–98 taxable assessed value at 90 percent of a property’s 1995–96 real market value and limited the growth of assessed value to 3 percent annual growth.
-The assessed value cannot exceed the real market value of the property.
-For 2013–14, for all classes of property statewide, total assessed value was about 78 percent of real market value.
+Voters can approve local option levies for up to five years for operations and up to 10 years or the useful life of capital projects, whichever is less.
+Local option levies require a “double majority” for approval.
+Measure 50 established the 1997–1998 maximum assessed value as 90 percent of a property’s 1995–1996 real market value.
+In subsequent tax years, the assessed value is limited to 3 percent annual growth until it reaches real market value.
+The assessed value can never exceed real market value.
+New property is assessed at the average county ratio of assessed to real market value of existing property of the same class.
+For 2008–2009, for all classes of property statewide, total assessed value was about 56 percent of real market value.